JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/working-with-maven/maven-tool-window/index.md

 There are a number of things you can do with your project from the Maven window, be sure to take a look at all the icons to see what they can do.

 Everything we've looked at so far has been in the free Community Edition of IntelliJ IDEA.
-The full Ultimate version has some extra features.
+IntelliJ Ultimate has some extra features.
 One which may be particularly useful in understanding your Maven project is seeing the Dependencies as a diagram.

 ![](show-diagram.png)